The Dashboard

 Streaming continues until:

-• Kubeshark transitions to presenting historical traffic.
+• Kubeshark automatically switches to showing historical traffic.

 timestamp >= now()